Contact Lens Tips During Changing SeasonsNovember 1, 2018

 As contact users, we know you’re careful about keeping your lenses clean and disinfected.
 But did you know that the colder weather can cause more irritation?
 Winds and cold temperatures against contacts may wear out your contacts quicker.
 The dry air and change of temperature indoors/outdoors play a huge role as well.
 Because of this, many people suffer from dry eye in the winter.

-You can take a few measures when it comes to protecting your eyes from irritation.
+You can take measures when it comes to protecting your eyes from irritation.
 If you find yourself particularly uncomfortable wearing your contacts, keep a humidifier in your house to regulate the air.
 Try artificial tears or eye drops for an on-the-go, quick fix.

 Changing the individual pair of contacts is often recommended every so often.
 If your contacts are giving you a ton of issues, try and go back to your glasses for a few days.
 If you’re still experiencing discomfort, consult your eye doctor immediately.